WOHL LAB

 Established methods in the lab include:

-• transgenic mouse models and in vivo manipulations of microRNAs
+• transgenic mouse models, including retinitis pigmentoa models and in vivo manipulations of microRNAs

 • primary cell cultures (see protocol published with Jove: https://dx.doi.org/10.3791/63651-v)